yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 The optional inputs are:
 - maxiter: The user-defined maximum iteration, with the default to be 1000.
 - tol: The user-defined convergence tolerance of the absolute value of the difference between the nth and (n+1)th log likelihood, with the default value as 1e-4.
+- pleio: The user-defined option of controlling the pleiotropy, with the default to be 0.
+If 'pleio' is set to 0, the analysis will be performed without controlling any SNP; If 'pleio' is set to 1, the analysis will be performed controlling the top SNP; If 'pleio' is set to 2, the analysis will be performed controlling the top two SNPs.
 - ncores: The number of cores used in analysis, with the default to be 1.
 The analysis will be performed with parallel computing once the number of cores is greater than 1.
 Of note, the incorporated function mclapply() depends on another R package "parallel" in Linux.

 #### Step 1: Pre-process the genotype data with different formats.